renpy/renpy/sphinx/source/config.rst

 .. var:: config.scene = renpy.scene

-    A function that's used in place of renpy.scene by the scene statement.
+    A function that's used in place of renpy.scene by the :ref:`scene statement <scene-statement>`.
 Note that this is used to clear the screen, and config.show is used to show a new image.
 This should have the same signature as renpy.scene.

 .. var:: config.screenshot_callback = ...